recomb-conference/recomb-genbio/README.md

 #### The main files to edit

-* _config.yml: some data such dates, location etc
+* _config.yml: some data such as dates, location etc
 * history.md: history page to be updated after the conference
 * history/  : folder with archived information for each year
 * _data/pc.yml: list of PC (perhaps it would be easier to do simply im html)